OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 From a laptop, tablet, or cell-phone, Web UI:
 ![Eight](./doc_resources/chartless.track.png)

 The web UI is customizable at will.
-Above is an example of the ChartlessMap WebComponent.
+Above is _an example_ of the ChartlessMap WebComponent.
 In case this is good enough for you, the e-ink screen can become optional.

 And as soon as you have a configuration that fits your needs, do make a backup of your SD card...
+When you need it, this is the kind of things you might regret not to have done.

 ### Summary
 So, you now have a system that starts at boot.